codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 toc: true
 ---

 Application creation and deployment is one part of the continuous deployment/delivery process.
 An equally important part is optimizing deployed applications when needed.
-Codefresh gives you the options to manage your applications using GitOps principles

 * [Edit applications](#edit-application-definitions)
   Optimize deployed applications by changing application definitions when needed.